Stasn13/Multichain-wallet/README.md

 - Shows list of existing tokens in Ethereum, Solana and Bitcoin exosystem
 - Read token balances
 - Mobile friendly!
+- Set of unit-tests to cover connection and render functionality

 ## Screenshots